aafflerbach/o11y-workshop-docsy/content/imt/gdi/k3s.md

 You will need to obtain your Access Token[^1] from the Splunk UI.
 You can find the workshop Access Token by clicking **>>** bottom left and then selecting **Settings → Access Tokens**.

+{{< alert title="Warning" color="warning" >}}
+You can only embed external content from a server when its `X-Frame-Options` is not set or if it specifically allows embedding for your site.
+See https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options for details.

+There are several tools you can use to check if a website can be embedded via iframe - e.g.: https://gf.dev/x-frame-options-test.
+Be aware that when this test says "Couldn’t find the X-Frame-Options header in the response headers." you __CAN__ embed it, but when the test says "Great!
+X-Frame-Options header was found in the HTTP response headers as highlighted below.", you __CANNOT__ - unless it has been explicitly enabled for your site.
+{{< /alert >}}

 Expand the workshop token that your host has instructed you to use e.g. **O11y-Workshop-ACCESS**, then click on **Show Token** to expose your token.
 Click the **Copy**{: .label-button  .sfx-ui-button-grey} button to copy to clipboard.
 Please do not use the **Default** token!

 ![Access Token](../images/otel/access-token.png)